What to Do When Your Child Starts Teething

 It's not advisable to use topical anesthetics.
 Some can numb your child's throat and interfere with swallowing.
 The US Food and Drug Administration (FDA) also recommends that teething medications containing benzocaine should not be used in children under 2 years old.

 Rubbing whiskey or other alcohol on the gums is an old remedy, but pediatric dentists do not recommend it.
-Consider using non-aspirin type of analgesic, such as Baby Tylenol (acetaminophen for children).
-Check the label carefully, as dosages differ between drops and elixir.
+Consider using non-aspirin type of analgesic, such as acetaminophen for infants.
+Check the label carefully, as dosages may differ between drops and elixir.

 Care of Baby Teeth